 - A one-page budget summary.
 Itemize as specifically as possible; no miscellaneous line items, please!
 The budget should be comprehensive; however, since typical awards will be in the $100-$500 range, projects requiring more funding than this should include a short statement that indicates source(s) from which additional funding will be sought (e.g. institution cost-sharing, another grant, etc.) These awards are intended to cover materials, supplies and travel directly associated with conducting research.
 The awards are not intended to be used as stipend/salary or to present research.

 From the faculty sponsor/mentor:

-- One copy of a supporting letter addressed to the Barthalmus Grant Committee to be emailed to Cate Showalter, PhD at firstname.lastname@example.org.
+- One copy of a supporting letter addressed to the Barthalmus Grant Committee is to be emailed to Cate Showalter, PhD at firstname.lastname@example.org.